 - Likely catch: Tiger Muskellunge

-- Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.
+- Regulations: There are special regulations for tiger muskie.
+To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.

 - Site amenities: There are no site improvements.
 Primitive camping is allowed, and you can launch boats near the dike.